Azure/AppService/_posts/2021-03-17-2020-asc-update-and-faq.md

 ![ASC Create Basics Tab]({{site.baseurl}}/media/2021/03/asc-preview-basics.png){: .align-center}

-Here are a few reasons why you should be using the new create experience:
+Here are a few reasons why you should take advantage of the new create experience:

-1. Consistent with other Azure resources creates
+1. Consistent with other Azure resource create blades
-1. Provides better error messages and pre-validation
 1. Allows you to set your auto-renewal policy during resource creation -- auto-renew is set to on by default to avoid unexpected certificate expiration
 1. Allows you to create tags during resource creation which is not supported in "(Classic)"
+1. Provides better pre-validation and error messages

 ## New auto-renew policy changes

 **App Service Certificate auto-renew policy is now changed to kick-in 30 days before expiration instead of 60 days before expiration.**

-Back on September 1st 2020 SSL/TLS certificates cannot be issued for longer than 13 months (397 days).
-This is an industry wide change that effects all Certificate Authorities.
-So all App Service Certificates are also affected by this change.
+As of September 1st 2020, SSL/TLS certificates cannot be issued for longer than 13 months (397 days).
+This is an industry wide change that affects all Certificate Authorities, so all App Service Certificates are also affected by this change.

 ### How is my certificate affected? <a name="how-is-my-cert-affected"></a>

-The new change of not allowing your certificate to be issued for more than 3 months (397 days) will affect the expiration date of your newly issued certificate if it is renewed more than a month before the expiration date.
-App Service Certificates used to auto-renew 60 days before expiration, but to avoid confusion with changing expiration dates due to this new policy, certificates will now auto-renew 30 days before expiration.
+The new 397 day limit will affect the expiration date of your newly issued certificate if it is renewed more than a month before the expiration date.
+App Service Certificates previously auto-renewed 60 days before expiration, but to avoid confusion with changing expiration dates due to this new policy certificates will now auto-renew 30 days before expiration.
 To better explain the outcome, refer to the chart below:

 | Renewed Certificate Validity | |  Time Before Expiration for Renewal | | Total Time Validity for Renewed Certificate | Meets New 13 Month Validity Policy? | Result |
 | --- | :--: | --- | :---: | --- | --- | --- |